 - 4.11.
-At the end of 2017 Greetham Quarry had limited reserves remaining, however a north-west extension to the site (with total reserves of 3.5 Mt) has industry and landowner support and is identified as a potential allocation in the emerging RLP.
+At the end of 2018 Greetham Quarry had limited reserves remaining, however a north-west extension to the site (with total reserves of 3.5 Mt) has industry and landowner support and is identified as a potential allocation in the emerging RLP.
 The allocation has been subject to a detailed site assessment against environmental, social and economic criteria in order to identify any features and constraints present that may affect its suitability.
 Where potential adverse impacts have been identified, sufficient mitigation meaures to reduce impacts to an acceptable level are outlined.
 The site is considered deliverable and it is therefore unlikely that it will restrict extraction in the future. - 4.12.
 Woolfox Quarry has slightly more reserves remaining than Greetham Quarry.
-Permission for the site is due to expire in the short term (2019) however trends in sales over recent years indicate that the permission end date may need to be extended to more long term in order for the quarry to be fully worked.
+The permission end date for the site was recently extended (to 2024) in order for the quarry to be fully worked.
 Clipsham Quarry has relatively large reserves remaining with the potential to provide a long term supply (to 2028).
 It is uncertain when the inactive limestone permission at Thistleton Quarry will become active as it is dependant on the construction of a dedicated quarry haul road. - 4.13.
 Due to the limited number of quarries in the county the total output of crushed rock can be significantly affected if just one site either ceases or significantly reduces production.
 For this reason, the situation will be closely monitored to make sure that maintaining historical annual output levels remains viable.